Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 • Problem-solving

 The University of Exeter is dedicated to helping expose its students to potential employers via its award-winning Careers Service.
-Here students find the careers advisors, mentors, and tools they need to find relevant employment in the field they choose upon graduation.
+Here, students find the career advisors, mentors, and tools they need to find relevant employment in the field they choose upon graduation.

 What Postgraduate Degrees Do Some of the Exeter History Graduates Proceed In?